tjkerby/rapid-detection-collection/README.txt

          - pull_maps_image.R: An R file containing a function for pulling and locally writing a single Maps Static API image.
          - sign.R: An R file containing a function implementing API key signatures using a cryptographic hashing algorithm.
          - kml_to_csv.R: An R script used to extract coordinates for the locations in the known rapids datasets using the xml2 package.
-         - kml_helpers.csv: An R file containing helper functions for processing the known rapids datasets.
+         - kml_helpers.R: An R file containing helper functions for processing the known rapids datasets.

 To retrieve additional images from the API, follow these steps.